Workshops and Events

 Proposals, Grants and Contracts

-Major provisions of the Act include:
+Major provisions of and university obligations specified the Act include:

 - Universities are encouraged to collaborate with commercial concerns to promote the utilization of inventions arising from federal funding.